APAD2024/APAD-Asset-Data/Asset Data/Brick Kiln/Brick_kilns.md

 ## **Overview**

-This dataset is the first geospatial mapping of brick kiln sites in the Indus-Ganges Plain (IGP) region of Pakistan, providing invaluable insights into the distribution and environmental impact of these sites.
+This dataset is the first open sourced geospatial mapping of brick kiln sites in the IGP region, providing invaluable insights into the distribution and environmental impact of these sites.
 Brick kilns are significant contributors to air pollution, and their emissions pose severe public health risks.
 This repository includes:

 - **Precise geolocation of brick kilns**, standardized in CRS EPSG:4326 (WGS 84).
 - **Preliminary emissions estimates** for pollutants such as PM10, PM2.5, NOx, and SOx.